 Prof. Dr. Dirk Haller, Chair of Nutrition and Immunology at the TUM School of Life Sciences Weihenstephan, has been Director of the ZIEL corporate research center since July 1, 2014.
-Deputy director is Prof. Dr. Claudia Traidl-Hoffmann, Chair of Environmental Medicine, Faculty of Medicine, University of Augsburg.
+Deputy director is Prof. Dr. Corinna Dawid, Chair of Food Chemistry and Molecular Sensory Science, TUM School of Life Sciences.

 ZIEL has a flexible and topic-based membership structure.
 This makes it possible to exploit the center’s integrated specialist expertise to the full and facilitates research on complex and interdisciplinary issues.